Unity-Technologies/ml-agents/README.md

 * Train using concurrent Unity environment instances

 ## Releases & Documentation
+**Our latest, stable release is 0.14.1.
+Click [here](https://github.com/Unity-Technologies/ml-agents/tree/latest_release/docs/Readme.md) to get started with the latest release of ML-Agents.**

 The table below lists all our releases, including our `master` branch which is under active development and may be unstable.
-Our latest, stable release is 0.14.1.
 A few helpful guidelines:
 * The docs links in the table below include installation and usage instructions specific to each release.
 Remember to always use the documentation that corresponds to the release version you're using.
-Click [here](https://github.com/Unity-Technologies/ml-agents/tree/latest_release/docs/Readme.md) to get started with the latest release of ML-Agents.
 * See  the [GitHub releases](https://github.com/Unity-Technologies/ml-agents/releases) for more details of the changes between versions.
 * If you have used an earlier version of the ML-Agents Toolkit, we strongly recommend our